International-Aerobatic-Club/Contest-Logbook/README.md

 # README
-This project is a replacement for [iaccdb](https://iaccdb.iac.org).
+This project is a replacement for the IAC contest database: [iaccdb](https://iaccdb.iac.org).

 ## Goals
 - Modern UI